adamapollo/Enlightened_Structure/_posts/2010-07-26-trust-exchange.markdown

 	<li>Define a "microformat" to expose ratings from any site</li>
 	<li>Create a free, open source crawler to collate ratings</li>
 	<li>Create a free, open source Trust Exchange web application, which can be used to gather trust ratings for a given organization.
 Any site could collect trust ratings from its users, either by dropping a Trust Exchange widget into their existing site code, or by installing the free Trust Exchange web application.</li>
-	<li>Create a coalition of leading social networking and search companies, willing to implement the Trust Exchange protocol, and allow their users to share trust data across networks.
-This coalition could be spearheaded by Google, united by an inspiring mission, e.g. "Trust Exchange -- Share Your Opinions, Save the World"</li>
+	<li>Create a coalition of leading social networking and search companies, willing to implement the Trust Exchange protocol, and allow their users to share trust data across networks.</li>
 	<li>Add Trust Exchange ratings from your community to product, news, and media search results</li>
 </ul>
 <h2 id="optimal_outcome__measuring_success">Optimal Outcome &amp; Measuring Success</h2>